verilator/verilator/docs/guide/warnings.rst

    ..
 TODO better example

-   Warns that the code is comparing a unsigned value in a way that implies it is signed, for example "X < 0" will always be false when X is unsigned.
+   Warns that the code is comparing an unsigned value in a way that implies it is signed, for example "X < 0" will always be false when X is unsigned.